Score function-based tests for ultrahigh-dimensional linear models: The score function-based test and new results

 where $\lambda_Y$ is the tuning parameter and $\bgamma$ has a sparse structure.
 Other penalties such as SCAD and MCP, are also applicable.
-To deal with the case with ultrahigh dimensional parameter vector of interest, relax some unrealistic conditions, and fill up some leaks in their technical proofs, we conduct a further investigation for their test.
+To deal with the case with ultrahigh-dimensional parameter vector of interest and relax some conditions, we conduct a further investigation for their test firstly.

+Compared with existing high-dimensional literature in which the dimension of nuisance parameter is much less than sample size, there are some technical difficulties listed as following. \begin{itemize} \item There is no explicit formula for the penalized estimator.
+When the dimension of the nuisance parameter vector is low or diverging at relatively slow rate, the nuisance parameter was estimated by least square estimation or maximum likelihood estimation in \cite{guojrssb2016,guo2022conditional}.
+These estimators aforementioned have explicit formulas.
+The theoretical results can be proved by pluging the explicit forms of the estimators in relevant test statistics.
+However, when the nuisance parameter vector is ultrahigh-dimensional, these estimators are no longer feasible.
+Instead we use penalized estimation procedures to deal with the ultrahigh-dimensional unknown nuisance parameter vector.
+This brings great challenge now since the penalized estimators do not have explicit formulas.

+\item It is difficult to calculate the spectral norm of an ultrahigh-dimensional sample matrix.
+To establish the asymptotic normality, we need to derive the order of the following term

+When the dimension of nuisance covariates $\bZ$ is relatively low, previous literature \citep{zhong2011tests, guojrssb2016, cui2018test} calculated the spectral norm of $n^{-1}\sum_{i\neq j}\bZ_i\bZ_j^\top\bX_i^\top\bX_j$.
+However, when the dimension of nuisance covariates $\bZ$ is ultrahigh, it is very difficult to obtain the order of the spectral norm of the above ultrahigh-dimensional matrix.
+Alternatively we turn to derive the order of element-max norm of the related ultrahigh-dimensional sample matrix with the help of maximal inequalities established in \cite{chernozhukov2015comparison} and \cite{chen2018gaussian}.
+This is a new technical approach for analyzing score function-based tests. \end{itemize}